-Self-Clean Problems Problem Cause / Solution Self clean does not work.
+Problem Cause / Solution Self clean does not work.
 Oven control not set properly.
-See "Self Clean" on page 39.
-Oven racks discolored or do not slide easily.
+See "Self Clean" on page 38 Oven racks discolored or do not slide easily.
 Oven racks left in oven cavity during self clean.
 Remove oven racks from oven cavity before starting a self-clean cycle.
 Clean by using a mild abrasive cleaner following manufacturer's instructions.
 Rinse with clean water, dry, and replace in oven.
-Soil not completely re- moved after self clean.
+Soil not completely removed after self clean.
 Self clean was interrupted.
-See "Self Clean" on page 39.
-Excessive spills on oven bottom.
+Review instructions on "Self Clean" on page 38 Excessive spills on oven bottom.
 Remove excessive spills before starting self clean.
 Failure to clean soil from the oven frame, the door liner outside the oven door gasket, and the small area at the front center of the oven bottom.
 These areas are not in the self-cleaning area, but get hot enough to burn on residue.
 Clean these areas before starting the self-cleaning cycle.
-Burned-on residue can be cleaned with a stiff nylon brush and water or a nylon scrub- ber.
+Burned-on residue can be cleaned with a stiff nylon brush and water or a nylon scrubber.
 Be careful not to damage the oven gasket.
+The oven control display shows "SCC" and self-clean is not working.
+The cooktop should not be used during a self-clean cycle.
+On some mode turning on any cooktop surface burner will cause the clean cycle to cance If the clean cycle is canceled, the oven control display will show "SCC" for seconds.
+The oven door will remain locked until the oven has cooled down below cleaning temperature.
+If the oven is below cleaning temperature, the user can start another clean cycle immediately.
+If the oven is in cleaning temperature range, another self-clean cycle can be set once the door unlocks (up to 4 hours).